 Ohio Housing Trust Fund

 Housing is by far the most expensive item in the family budget and is simply out of reach for too many Ohioans.
 The Ohio Housing Trust Fund is the primary source of state funding for local homelessness and housing services that helps vulnerable Ohioans keep a roof over their heads.
-The OHTF typically provides approximately $50 million each year to support for housing activities including: home repair and accessibility modifications for low-income homeowners, rental housing development, homeless shelters and supportive housing operations throughout Ohio’s 88 counties.
+In the Fiscal Year 2024-2025 budget, COHHIO successfully advocated for increasing the maximum annual allocation to $65 million to support home repair and accessibility modifications for low-income homeowners, rental housing development, homeless shelters and supportive housing operations throughout Ohio’s 88 counties.

 History: After voters approved the constitutional amendment on Ohio Housing Assistance in 1990 (Article VIII, Section 16), the General Assembly was required to pass implementing legislation, which created the Ohio Housing Trust Fund with broad bipartisan support.
 During the early years, various funding sources were used while working to identify a permanent source of funding for the OHTF.
 Three separate study committees convened by Governor Voinovich, Governor Taft, and the legislature itself all issued the same primary recommendation: create a Housing Trust Fund Fee that mirrors the county recorder fee.
 In other words, fee revenue collected by recorders should be divided 50-50 between counties and the Housing Trust Fund.
 That proposal garnered consensus and was finally adopted through legislation with strong bipartisan support.